GuiCoralli/Back_Explorer/README.md

 # ⚠️ Important
 <div>

-- [x] To run the Front End of this project you can find more information through this link:
+- [x] To run the Frontend of this project you can find more information through this link:

 - [x]  https://github.com/GuiCoralli/frontend-FoodExplorer